 Issuing shoreline permits, reviewing and approving exemptions, and enforcing shoreline regulations are the ways local governments implement their Shoreline Master Programs.
-Shoreline programs include regulations for development within shoreline jurisdiction.
+Shoreline master programs include regulations for development within shoreline jurisdiction.
 Those regulations generally apply whether or not a shoreline permit is required.

 Start with your local government